thekevinscott/ml-classifier/README.md

 ## constructor

 Accepts a configuration object as specified in configuration.
+This configuration object, or `params`, will be persisted for the lifetime of `MLClassifier`.

 ## `train`